 Bob Jones University Student Handbook Changes, Fall 2018

-For more than 15 years I have observed a pattern of change at Bob Jones University that is all too familiar.
+For over 15 years, I have observed a pattern of change at Bob Jones University that is all too familiar.
 Like a ship slowly, imperceptibly drifting from its course, the University is adrift from the disciplines that shaped the character of generations of Christian students in its past.

-While the University has failed to stay the course in its disciplines, its alumni have failed to hold its administration accountable for its direction.
-Fundamental pastors, so quick to point out the flaws and failures in other ministries in the past, have been all but silent while the board and leadership at BJU steers the University away from its fundamental moorings.
+While the University has failed to maintain its discipline, its alumni have been unable to hold its administration accountable for its direction.
+Fundamental pastors, so quick to point out past flaws and failures in other ministries, have been silent.
+At the same time, the board and leadership at BJU steer the University away from its fundamental moorings.
 Why the silence?
-Why the accommodation of changes we know are not welcome in our own ministries, but are being thrust upon us and our children by an institution we loved and trusted?
+Why the accommodation of changes we know are not welcome in our ministries but are being thrust upon us and our children by an institution we loved and trusted?

-The University recently announced changes to this year’s Student Handbook that include allowing women to wear pants to class and athletic shorts raised to 2 inches above the knee.
-Other changes in the clothing standard are summed up as “too many changes to write”.
+The University recently announced changes to this year’s Student Handbook , including allowing women to wear pants to class and athletic shorts raised to 2 inches above the knee.
+Other changes in the clothing standard are summed up as “too many changes to write.”

-Admittedly, there were some things in BJU’s Student Handbook that did not make sense in my era (for example, guys wearing ties to classes in the morning, but not in the afternoon; men wearing suit jackets to dinner and ties to go off campus; women wearing hose year round).
-All of those irritants are gone now, but so are many of the disciplines that instilled distinctive Christian virtues in the student body.
+Admittedly, some things in BJU’s Student Handbook did not make sense in my era (for example, guys wearing ties to classes in the morning but not in the afternoon; men wearing suit jackets to dinner and ties to go off-campus; women wearing hose year round).
+All those irritants are gone now, but so are many disciplines that instilled distinctive Christian virtues in the student body.

 In a video Facebook post, Dr. Steve Petit addresses the dress code changes that take effect in this Fall’s 2018 Student Handbook (see pp. 29-32) and gives his reasons for the changes.
 Some changes in the handbook are practical and merely an adaptation of institutional policy taking advantage of new technology.
 Other changes are, in my opinion, a continuing pattern of pragmatism evidencing a drift from core principles that were once the trademark of Bob Jones University.

-It is not the individual rule changes that are bothersome as much as it is the continuing pattern of change that is eroding the core values that once shaped the character of the student body at BJU.
-The distinctive disciplines that set BJU apart from the likes of Furman University, Liberty University, and Cedarville University are eroding as is the polished character that was BJU’s hallmark.
+It is not the individual rule changes that are bothersome but the continuing pattern of change eroding the core values that once shaped the character of the BJU student body.
+The distinctive disciplines that set BJU apart from the likes of Furman University, Liberty University, and Cedarville University are eroding, as is the polished character that was BJU’s hallmark.

-The board and administration of Bob Jones University are following its smaller predecessors to its own ruin.
-Pillsbury Baptist Bible College, Northland University, Tennessee Temple University, and Clearwater Christian College (to name a few), all drifted from their distinctive character as fundamental Bible Colleges and because of that drift their demise became inevitable.
+The board and administration of Bob Jones University are following its smaller predecessors to their ruin.
+Pillsbury Baptist Bible College, Northland University, Tennessee Temple University, and Clearwater Christian College (to name a few) all drifted from their distinctive character as fundamental Bible Colleges, and because of that drift, their demise became inevitable.
 I am afraid their end will be sadly the same for the University.

-For too long we have given liberty to the BJU board, administration, and faculty, believing they shared the same convictions and core values as our churches and families.
-It is with sorrow I confess, while many of the University’s alumni have stayed the course, the board, administration, and faculty have not.
+For too long, we have given liberty to the BJU board, administration, and faculty, believing they shared the same convictions and core values as our churches and families.
+I confess with sorrow that while many of the University’s alumni have stayed the course, the board, administration, and faculty have not.

 With the heart of a shepherd and a 1977 alumni of Bob Jones University,